-Research Methodology Requirement
+Research Methodology Requirement - Education & Biblical Counseling

-Candidates for the doctor of philosophy in Education or Biblical Counseling must have a working knowledge of empirical research methodologies.
-Completion of the research methodology requirement may be certified: (1) by completing a minimum of six semester hours of study of empirical research methodology at an accredited college or university, (2) by passing a standardized test administered by an accredited college or university, or (3) by passing an empirical research methodology examination administered by the Doctoral Programs Committee.
+Candidates for the Doctor of Philosophy in Education or Biblical Counseling must have a working knowledge of empirical research methodologies.
+Completion of the research methodology requirement may be certified: (1) by completing a minimum of six semester hours of study of empirical research methodology at an accredited college or university, (2) by passing a standardized test administered by an accredited college or university, or (3) by completing relevant course work developed by the Biblical Counseling department head.
 This requirement is a substitute for one classical or modern language requirement for a PhD in either Education or Biblical Counseling only.

-Logic Requirement
+Logic Requirement - Biblical Counseling

-Candidates for the doctor of philosophy in Biblical Counseling must have a working knowledge of logical argumentation.
-Completion of the logic requirement may be certified: (1) by completing a minimum of six semester hours of study of logic at an accredited college or university, (2) by passing a standardized test administered by an accredited college or university, or (3) by passing a logic examination administered by the Doctoral Programs Committee.
+Candidates for the Doctor of Philosophy in Biblical Counseling must have a working knowledge of logical argumentation.
+Completion of the logic requirement may be certified: (1) by completing a minimum of six semester hours of study of logic at an accredited college or university, (2) by passing a standardized test administered by an accredited college or university, or (3) by completing relevant course work developed by the Biblical Counseling department head.
 This requirement is a substitute for one classical or modern language requirement for a PhD in Biblical Counseling only.